 9. Banana Peel Remedy to Get Rid of Poison Oak Itch

-If you want to get fast remedy to get rid of the itching that comes with poison oak and ivy rashes, use the humble banana peel.
-It seems that the minerals contained in a banana peel soothes the itching skin affected by rashes and blisters.
+If you want to get a fast remedy to get rid of the itching that comes with poison oak and ivy rashes, use the humble banana peel.
+It seems that the minerals contained in a banana peel soothe the itching skin affected by rashes and blisters.
 This is a traditional remedy but highly effective in the sense that you get relief from itch within a few minutes of using a banana peel.
 However, this is a temporary relief.
 For healing poison oak allergy completely, you should take help of either the home remedies for poison oak or visit doctor for medicine.

-- Just rub the inside of a banana peel over the rash for sometime and your itch will go for about 2-3 hours.
+- Just rub the inside of a banana peel over the rash for some time and your itch will go for about 2-3 hours.
 Then repeat if required.

 - You may also take a piece of banana peel (enough long to cover the affected area) and apply its inside on the rash.
-If required, use tape to hold the banana peel at place.
+If required, use tape to hold the banana peel at a place.
 Leave it for 20-30 minutes before removing the peel.

 10. Coffee Remedy for Poison Oak

-While the debate whether coffee is good or bad for health seems to go on for a while, there is no doubt that coffee can be a good remedy for poison oak allergy rashes.
+While the debate about whether coffee is good or bad for health seems to go on for a while, there is no doubt that coffee can be a good remedy for poison oak allergy rashes.
 The chlorogenic acid in coffee is a natural anti-inflammatory compound and seems to work in healing these rashes.